joaosessa/CRUD-API/README.md

 # CRUD-API
-Basic CRUD application using Flask and MongoDB.
+Basic CRUD api using Flask and MongoDB.